 separate locations - most systems have the condenser + compressor on the same skid as condensing

 The condenser for both DX units and chillers can be air cooled or water cooled for relatively smaller sizes.

 For the larger units the condenser is typically water cooled.

-Typical Chiller & Direct Expansion AC Unit Diagrams (click on the links below)
+For the typical Centrifugal Chiller & Direct Expansion AC Unit Diagrams, click on the links below

 Design, Operation and Maintenance Guidelines and Standards for Chillers and AC units -

 Further guidelines for the Chillers and AC units design, operation and maintenance are provided under the